Atik-Ahamed/Kaboom-Racer1/README.md

 - Unlock the doors with in limited time.

-# Resources and language used

-  - Unity3D
-  - Blender
-  - C#

-I developed this game during my 3rd semester project.

 ### Tech

 * [Unity3D](https://unity.com)
 * [Blender](https://www.blender.org)
 * C#
+I developed this game during my 3rd semester project.
 ### Development
 Any kind of contribution is appreciable.